reactioncommerce/reaction-docs/developer/deploying/database.md

 ## List of indexes to add to make queries faster

+Start the mongo client connecting to your database.
+Run `use <database_name>`.
+Run the follwing commands.

 1. `db.Catalog.createIndex({ createdAt: 1 })`
 2. `db.Catalog.createIndex({ "product._id": 1 })` - used in addToCart
 3. `db.Catalog.createIndex({ "product.variants._id": 1 })` - used in addToCart